VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 Numbers:

-* Active time series: from 350K to 725K.
+* Active time series: from 350K to 725K
-* Total number of time series: from 100M to 320M.
+* Total number of time series: from 100M to 320M
-* Total number of datapoints: from 120 billion to 155 billion.
+* Total number of datapoints: from 120 billions to 155 billions
-* Retention period: 3 months.
+* Retention period: 3 months

 VictoriaMetrics in production environment runs on 2 M5 EC2 instances in "HA" mode, managed by Terraform and Ansible TF module.
 2 Prometheus instances are writing to both VMs, with 2 [Promxy](https://github.com/jacksontj/promxy) replicas as the load balancer for reads.

+## Groove X

+[Groove X](https://groove-x.com/en/) designs and produces robotics solutions.
+Its mission is to bring out humanity’s full potential through robotics.

+> We need monitoring solution for Device (Robot and Charge Station) health monitoring.
+At first, we used the Prometheus server, and then migrated to Thanos.
+But it was difficult to manage Thanos cluster and also we had a performance issue (long latency on request).
+Colopl, Inc. used VictoriaMetrics and we got interested in it.
+We built another k8s cluster besides our original Thanos cluster, and tried VictoriaMetrics in parallel for a while.
+It worked better and finally we decided to switch to VictoriaMetrics, because it provides low latency, it is in active development and it is easy to maintain.

+> We like performance and scalability provided by VictoriaMetrics.
+We use metrics in our daily work, and long latency would be a big problem.
+Also, metrics correctness is important.
+We reported some inconsistencies with Prometheus during the evaluation period and received quick feedback from VictoriaMetrics developers.

+Junya Hayashi, Senior Software Engineer, Groove X

+Numbers:

+- Active time series: 14 millions
+- Ingestion rate: 235K samples per second
+- Total number of datapoints: 3.2 trillions
+- Churn rate: 420K new time series per day
+- Data size on disk: 2 TB
+- Index size on disk: 52 GB
+- Query duration:
+  - 99th percentile: 2.6 seconds
+  - 90th percentile: 0.4 seconds
+  - median: 0.006 seconds

 ## Idealo.de